ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 To uninstall Ndless, reboot the OS while holding the Theta key (next to the ON key) when the clock is displayed.
 The calculator will perform a full reboot.

-Note that you MUST uninstall Ndless to be able to upgrade the OS.

 What you need to know as a user
 ===============================